KA220-ADU-000255284

 For Lower Saxony a variety of needs at different levels was identified.
 The participants would like to see clear guidelines from the Ministry of Education, such as teaching materials that are critical of discrimination and mandatory further training for the entire teaching staff.
 At school level, the expansion of multi-professional teams and long-term anti-discrimination programs across all year groups were called for to be able to better support affected students.

 The kick-off event of NDS² was a highly interesting and fruitful meeting that brought together many people from different backgrounds who want to jointly provide impetus for anti-discriminatory school practices.
-For the future, the network intends to intensify its collaboration and to offer more and more information on its website: https://ndshochzwei.de/
+For the future, the network intends to intensify its collaboration and to offer more and more information on its website: https://ndshochzwei.de/.
+Stay tuned to their website for updates, resources, and opportunities to get involved.
+Together, we’re building communities - where everyone belongs.

 On the 23rd and 24th of January 2025, our network of experts from Bulgaria, France, Portugal, Sweden and Germany met in person for the first time in Göttingen to discuss the development of our multinational Participa City Erasmus+-project that aims to enhance inclusion and participation of ethnic and cultural minorities in Europe through gamified learning.